-Black creativity’s impact is never absent from the Annual Costume Institute Gala at the Metropolitan Museum of Art, but this year there were more Black creatives than ever present to benefit from it.
+Black creativity’s impact is never absent from the Annual Costume Institute Gala at the Metropolitan Museum of Art.
+Still, this year there were more Black creatives than ever-present to benefit from it.

 Is that enough?
 Hell no!
 But will it change some careers and lives?
 Yes.

-The Met Gala is a fundraiser, designed to support the Costume Institute’s exhibition and programming initiatives.
-Every seat at the event impacts employees at the museum, and the programs they can offer to patrons for free.
-A company and a brand are not the same thing and liquid funds from companies are what pay for the conversation grade archival mannequin exhibit cases lining the walls of that building.
+The Met Gala is a fundraiser designed to support the Costume Institute’s exhibition and programming initiatives.
+Every seat at the event impacts employees at the museum and the programs they offer to patrons for free.
+A company and a brand are not the same thing, and liquid funds from companies pay for the conversation-grade archival mannequin exhibit cases lining the walls of that building.
 Vibes are not currency.

-Celebrities frequently refuse to pay for their charmed life out of pocket – ask any makeup artist in Miami or New York they’ll tell you- so the seats they occupy are likely funded by a faceless corporation whose only public appearance will be an inscription on a marble wall.
+Celebrities often refuse to pay for their charming lifestyles out of pocket; just ask any makeup artist in Miami or New York they’ll tell you.
+The seats they occupy are likely funded by a faceless corporation whose only public appearance will be an inscription on a marble wall.

-Lewis Hamilton, a popular race car driver from the UK, worked with Wintour to extend invites to Black American designers Kenneth Nicholson, Edvin Thompson, and Jason Rembert, who dressed Kehlani, Sloane Stephens, Jozy Altidore, and Radhika Jones for the occasion.
+Lewis Hamilton, a popular race car driver from the UK, worked with Wintour to extend invites to Black American designers Kenneth Nicholson, Edvin Thompson, and Jason Rembert.
+They dressed Kehlani, Sloane Stephens, Jozy Altidore, and Radhika Jones for the occasion.

-Partnerships like this are an important step towards supporting Black designers and we would love to see labels like Melody Asherman, Undra Celeste, Kimberly Goldson, Edwing D’Angelo, Hanifa, and many others given the same spotlight.
+Partnerships like this are an essential step towards supporting Black designers.
+Still, we would love to see labels like Melody Asherman, Undra Celeste, Kimberly Goldson, Edwing D’Angelo, Hanifa, and many others given the same spotlight.

-Capitalism means the big guy wins so despite the theme being distinctly American LVMH and the brands it owns were never going to be absent.
+Capitalism means the big guy wins, so despite the theme being distinctly American, LVMH and the brands it owns wasn’t going to be absent.

 Like Amazon, Shiseido, and Unilever, LVMH is a conglomerate.
-Conglomerates have a strategic advantage when it comes to obtaining raw materials, securing beneficial advertising rates, capitalizing on press opportunities and establishing partnerships with cultural institutions like the Metropolitan Museum of Art.
+Conglomerates have a strategic advantage in obtaining raw materials, securing beneficial advertising rates, capitalizing on press opportunities, and establishing partnerships with cultural institutions like the Metropolitan Museum of Art.

-Criticism of that reality is important for many reasons but it is possible to acknowledge this moment for those present without pointing out its downside in the same breath.
+Criticism of that reality is vital for many reasons, but it is possible to acknowledge this moment for those present without pointing out its downside in the same breath.